 Nita Lowey never fit the fantasy version of congressional power.

 She was not a cable-news bomb thrower.
 She was not a theorist of revolution.
 She was not the kind of politician whose whole identity could be reduced to one grand speech.
-Her authority came from something less glamorous and, in Congress, often more consequential: relationships, budget leverage, subject-matter patience, and the ability to keep showing up long enough to turn committee work into institutional power.
+Her authority came from something less glamorous and, in Congress, often more consequential: relationships, budget power, subject-matter patience, and the ability to keep showing up long enough to turn committee work into institutional power.

 That is why the archived AmazingJews post got her wrong by seeing only a temporary title.
 Ranking Democrat was one chapter.
 The career was much larger.